NLP Relaxation Technique

 I suggest that you first read and understand each step.
 Then practice each of these steps separately.
 Finally , when you feel familiar with all 3 steps, find a comfortable place to sit back and proceed by putting the steps together.

 2) Peripheral Vision -- There are two kinds of Vision: Peripheral and Foveal.
-Foveal Vision is when you are concentrating on something such as looking at something, at a person, reading something, etc.
+Foveal Vision is when you are concentrating on something such as looking at something, at a person, or reading something, etc.

 Peripheral Vision means that you are aware of what is in front of you, but not concentrating on anything in particular.
 It is a way of disconnecting from the world.